 - wear and tear from normal use and aging of the watch

 - water resistance problems and their consequences if the water resistance tests have not been performed every two years

 - applications for the repair of a watch for which the warranty card has not been activated.

 Bear in mind that you as a consumer are also protected by the consumers’ rights in the country in which you buy your Breitling watch.

 From around 2013, Breitling started using electronic warranty cards.
 Prior to this, Breitling used paper or plastic warranty cards.

 The official retailer will activate the electronic warranty card at the point of sale.
-The machine will also back up to Breitling’s server, so they have a record of the watch being sold, and at which AD, and the date that it was sold.
+The machine will also back up to Breitling’s server, so they have a record of the watch being sold, at which AD, and the date that it was sold.
 This way Breitling can also keep track of their retailers’ inventories and see which watches are selling and which aren’t.